huihuiyihan/dtkocher.github.io/_posts/2016-02-01-keys-to-the-kingdom-from-angular1-to-2.md

 </ol>
 ```

 Where did **Transclusion** go?
-Well in Angular 2 we no longer use transculsion, we use something way more powerful called
+Well in Angular 2 we no longer use transclusion, we use something way more powerful called
 **Shadow DOM**.
 The basics of Shadow DOM are as follows:

   + Shadow DOM allows you to build true components.
-It seperates the content from the presentation.
+It separates the content from the presentation.
     * There are two new nodes introduced to the DOM the Shadow Root and Host.
     * There are two new important standards used.
 The `<template>` and `<content>` elements.
     * Any style defined on inside the `<template>` tags are private to that template and does not affect the